BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 Sambo Training

-It is important to note that sambo is highly competition based.
-It is a sport much like wrestling or judo that emphasizes frequent competion.
+It is important to note that Sambo is highly competition based.
+It is a sport much like wrestling or judo that emphasizes frequent competition.

 Sambo instruction teaches trainees a variety of takedowns, throws, and joint locks to submit an opponent successfully.
 Sambo training has many more advantages besides being a great technique to defend oneself.